Fruits of success: the rise of trompe-l’oeil cakes

 He reigns so supreme that newspapers often write ‘trompe-l’œil, façon Cédric Grolet’ (bake it like Cédric Grolet) in their headline.
 Ms Gueucier agrees that the bakery’s success is partly built on a ‘Cédric Grolet effect’.

-His Instagram account is followed by 12.7M people and he opened bakeries in five of the world’s most high-end cities and locations including Paris, Saint-Tropez, Singapore, London and soon Monaco.
+His Instagram account is followed by 12.7m people and he has opened bakeries in locations including Paris, Saint-Tropez, Singapore, London and soon Monaco.
 His trompe-l’oeil are among the most expensive, from €15 to €18.

-Mr Grolet regularly shoots himself baking products inside his Paris shop, where a flock of tourists are seen filming him on the other side of the window.
+Mr Grolet regularly takes videos of himself baking products inside his Paris shop, where tourists can be seen filming him from the other side of the window.
 Other videos include partnerships with companies, models, actresses and actors.

-This is how Noémie Daunay did it as well, posting a video on TikTok and reaching 300,000 views in no time.
-A bevy of clients queued in her shop the following week.
+This is how Noémie Daunay did it as well, posting a video on TikTok and rapidly reaching 300,000 views in no time.
+Clients queued in her shop the following week.

 The same goes for Pâtisserie Serres.
 It was actually Ms Serres’ 15-year-old daughter who convinced her to open her pastry business after she scrolled through Instagram and saw trompe-l’oeil everywhere on her feed.

 “My daughter wants to study marketing,” said Ms Serres.
-“I think she has a future in this field,” she added.
+“I think she has a future in this field.”

 The many openings and developments around trompe-l’oeil also means increased competition across the country.
-Pâtisserie Julianne was the first bakery to offer trompe-l’oeil across town, feeding the curiosity, interest and success of the Geuciers’.
+Pâtisserie Julianne was the first bakery to offer trompe-l’oeil across town.

 “That was 18 months ago.
 We are no longer the only ones in Reims,” said Ms Gueucier.